sinner-of-polaris/sinner-of-polaris/README.md

 ☆ I yap a lot... like, A LOT.
 Especially if we get to know each other a little too much and have the same interests.
 Please do tell me if I’m annoying you or if I’m oversharing too much information.

 ☆ I’m not open regarding religion- I DON’T BELIEVE IN RELIGION.
 If you’d like to discuss this with me, I suggest being respectful and comprehensive.
 Because it is HIGHLY UNNECESSARY to be forcing your beliefs on me and use the name of whoever God you believe in to guilt-trip and antagonize me for having a different perspective.
-If my status as an agnostic theist concerns you so much, then you’re not welcome here.
+If my status as an agnostic concerns you so much, then you’re not welcome here.
 WOE IS YOU, FUCKASS.

 ☆ I’ll instantly ignore/block you as I see fit.
 I don’t want to deal with another episode of “The Chronically Online Chronicles” or a sequel of that crap but outside the internet setting.
 J.F.O.O.Y.R.O.O.F (Just Fuck Off Or You’ll Receive Obliteration Of Forehead.)